msveshnikov/autovibe/README.md

 - **Monitoring & Logging:** Implement logging in `app.js` (e.g., using Winston or Pino) and consider monitoring tools to track application performance and errors.

 # TODO

 - return each loop result to the frontend
-- show in frontend appending to loop results (now I see [object Object], need text)